go-cristian/slate/source/index.html.md

 Before you can start using the sdk features you need to initialice it.

-You need to create a <code> PKITClientConfig </code> object and pass it as a parameter.
+You need to create a `PKITClientConfig` object and pass it as a parameter.

 ```objective_c
 [PKITClient setupWithConfiguration:config completion:^(PKITConsumerSession *session, NSError *error) {